 - 1) Longitudinal items (i.e. annually recurring): These items are intended to track changes in sustainability behaviors (adapted from Brick et.al.
 2017), sustainability knowledge ("ASK" scale, Zwickle and Jones 2018), and sustainability attitudes ("SAS" scale, Zwickle and Jones 2018) over time.
-Some of these items can be compared to survey results from 2010 - 2014. - 2) One-time items: These items address topics that are of interest to our campus partners, such as support for current and future sustainability initiatives and development of a sustainability curriculum. - 3) Faculty research items: In 2020, the survey supported research from students and faculty in Psychology (Jeremy Huang, Dr. Brittany Shoots-Reinhard, Tina Nguyen, Dr. Ken Fujita), as well as postdoctoral researchers with the Sustainability Institute (Dr. Atar Herziger) and the ESSL (Dr. Kristin Hurst).
+Some of these items can be compared to survey results from 2010 2014. - 2) One-time items: These items address topics that are of interest to our campus partners, such as support for current and future sustainability initiatives and development of a sustainability curriculum. - 3) Faculty research items: In 2021, the survey supported research from students, postdocs, and faculty in ESSL (Dr. Nicole Sintov, with graduate students Logan Hobbs and Naseem Dillman-Hasso; Dr. Robyn Wilson with postdoc, Dr. Carrie Shaffer-Morrison).
 (Faculty research results will be developed into scholarly publications and are not included in this report.)